ReproNim/reproman/README.md

 ## Dependencies

+Python 3.7+ **with .h extensions** This is provided by `python-dev` on debian-based systems or `python-devel` on Red Hat systems.

-Our `setup.py` and corresponding packaging describes all necessary dependencies.
+Our `setup.py` and corresponding packaging describes all necessary python dependencies.
 On Debian-based systems we recommend to enable [NeuroDebian](http://neuro.debian.net) since we use it to provide backports of recent fixed external modules we depend upon.
 Additionally, if you would